Kaando2000/openctrol/README.md

 - **Service**: `OpenctrolAgent` (Windows Service)

+### Local Web UI

+After installation, access the local control panel at:

+**`http://localhost:44325/ui`** (or `https://localhost:44325/ui` if HTTPS is enabled)

+The UI provides:
+- Service status and health monitoring
+- Configuration management
+- Service controls (start/stop/restart)
+- Uninstall option

+**Note**: The UI is only accessible from localhost for security.

 ### Configuration

 Configuration is stored at `C:\ProgramData\Openctrol\config.json`.
 The installer creates this file with your settings, or you can edit it manually: